mxcop/mxcop-dev/book/src/dda-memory.md

     </svg>
 </figure>

-As we can see in *Figure A*, with `pos` as the current cell;<br>
+As we can see in *Figure A*, with `pos` as the current cell,<br>
 the next step should indeed be on the axis where `tmax` is the smallest.<br>
-Then we update `tmax` by adding the reciprocal ray direction to the smallest axis.<br>
+Then, we update `tmax` by adding the reciprocal ray direction to the smallest axis<br>
-Moving our `pos` by adding the ray direction sign to the smallest axis.
+and move `pos` by adding the ray direction sign to the smallest axis of `pos`.

 ## The problem

-During my journey ray tracing voxels on the CPU, the first thing that became apparent to me was;<br>
+During my journey ray tracing voxels on the CPU, the first thing that became apparent to me was<br>
-all my traversal algorithms were bottlenecked by poor cache utilization.
+that all my traversal algorithms were bottlenecked by poor cache utilization.

 Traversing grids is not great for our caches, often causing many many <span class="yellow">cache misses</span>.